-M – Measurable: goals need to be trackable so that the client is able to see when they are making progress.
+M – Measurable: goals need to be trackable so that the client can see when they are making progress.

-A – Attainable: the goals should be realistically attainable for the client individually.
-The achievement of the goal will reinforce commitment to the program and encourage the client to continue exercising.
+A – Attainable: the goals should be realistic for the client individually.
+The achievement of the goal will reinforce the commitment to the program and encourage the client to continue exercising.

-R – Relevant: goals should be pertinent to the interests, needs, and the abilities of the client on an individual basis.
+R – Relevant: goals should be pertinent to the client’s interests, needs, and abilities individually.

-T – Time bound: goals should have timeline for their completion in order to have some frame of reference for what to expect and to make the monitoring of progress easier.
+T – Time bound: goals should have a timeline for their completion to have a frame of reference for what to expect and to make monitoring progress easier.